PUBLICATIONS

 -

-Analgesia and unwanted benzodiazepine effects in point-mutated mice expressing only one benzodiazepine-sensitive GABAA receptor subtype.
-Nature Communications, 6(6803):online.
+Analgesia and unwanted benzodiazepine effects in point-mutated mice expressing only one benzodiazepine-sensitive GABAA receptor subtype Nature Communications, 6, online. https://doi.org/10.1038/ncomms7803

 -